Carnagion/carnagion.github.io/content/index.md

 Hello there! :wave: I'm Indraneel [^pronounciation], a computer scientist, programmer, and musician.
-I'm currently a final-year computer science and artificial intelligence student at the [University of Nottingham](https://www.nottingham.ac.uk/).
+I recently graduated from the [University of Nottingham](https://www.nottingham.ac.uk/) with a degree in computer science and artificial intelligence, and am currently employed in Switzerland 🇨🇭.

 ## Interests

 My current interests lie mainly in the fields of optimisation (the mathematical kind), metaheuristics and hyperheuristics, machine learning, programming language and compiler design, and type theory.

-I enjoy working on challenging problems in these areas — like my [undergraduate dissertation](https://github.com/Carnagion/dissertation) on integrated runway sequencing and de-icing, or my university's research on [OPM-MEG (Magnetoencephalography with Optically Pumped Magnetometers)](https://www.nottingham.ac.uk/research/groups/spmic/research/meg-and-opm.aspx), for which I developed a metaheuristic-based multivariable optimisation method to calibrate magnetic sensors.
+I enjoy working on challenging problems in these areas — like my [first undergraduate dissertation](https://github.com/Carnagion/dissertation) on integrated runway sequencing and de-icing, or my university's research on [OPM-MEG (Magnetoencephalography with Optically Pumped Magnetometers)](https://www.nottingham.ac.uk/research/groups/spmic/research/meg-and-opm.aspx), for which I developed a metaheuristic-based multivariable optimisation method to calibrate magnetic sensors.

-When I'm not engrossed in programming or university work I'm usually playing a video game or listening to music — I'm a big fan of progressive rock and metal.
+When I'm not engrossed in programming or work I'm usually reading, gaming, or listening to music — I'm a big fan of progressive rock and metal.
 I also play the electronic keyboard, guitar, and bass.

 ## Projects